 - Immobility or of stillness in the presence of the male

 How Long is a Pig Pregnant?

 Pigs have an average gestation period of 114 days (3 months, 3 weeks and 3 days).
-The gestation period for pigs is 113 to 115 days counting from the first day of mating.
+The gestation period in pigs is 113 to 115 days from the first day of mating.
 Some factors like body size, breed and number of fetuses affect the pig gestation period or length.

 ☛ Check This Out: Pig Gestation Calculator and Chart